Ar-Rutbah: ISIL

 In late August 2015, a coalition airstrike, led by the US Air Force, destroyed a car bomb-making facility on the outskirts of Ar-Rutbah.
 The facility was described by US Brigadier General Kevin Killea as "strategic for Daesh in funneling VBIEDs into Anbar Province."
-On 29 August, ISIL militants killed a local resident that killed a member of ISIL as part of a long-running clan blood feud.
+On 29 August, ISIL militants killed a local resident who killed a member of ISIL as part of a long-running clan blood feud.
 In response, hundreds of residents demonstrated against the killing, and clashes broke out when ISIL tried to disperse the demonstrations.
 70 residents were detained and a further 100 were tied to street lights for 24 hours as punishment.

 In March 2016, a number of ISIL fighters based in Ar-Rutbah deserted the town and headed to Mosul, where they were detained by other ISIL fighters.
-Around 50 deserters were then publicly executed in Mosul.
+Around 50 deserters were publicly executed in Mosul.
 It has been estimated that anti ISIL coalition forces have conducted around 50 airstrike missions on and around the town.
 Iraqi forces returned in May, 2016, driving out ISIL and killing the local commander Abu Waheeb.

 ISIL attacked the city on 23 October 2016, possibly in order to draw away Iraqi security forces involved in the Battle of Mosul.
 A local Iraqi security official stated that the group could have recaptured as much as half of the city.
 The attack was reported to have been repelled by the following day, with the remaining ISIL militants holed up in two neighbourhoods.
 Reinforcements were reported to have arrived to fight the attackers while a curfew was imposed in the town.
 Contradictory reports emerged on the following day that the town had been completely or partially captured by ISIL on the following day.
-Iraqi Army claimed the group only controlled half of the town.
-Iraqi Army declared on the next day that it had fully recaptured the city from the group.
+Iraqi Army claimed the ISIL militants only controlled half of the town.
+The next day the Iraqi Army declared it had fully recaptured the city from the ISIL militants.